 When I was finished reading this aloud, I minimized the quote and put all the students back in their boxes on the computer.
 Now seeing all of them, I asked, “So—What do you think?”

-I was requiring them to keep a journal for the class.
-At the beginning of the year I had bought them each a nice one to keep.
-In it they were allowed to write whatever they wanted but were asked to answer certain questions in it as well.
+Yesterday I had given them this quote at the end of the day to read and reflect on in their journals for homework.
+I was requiring that my students keep a journal for the class.
+At the beginning of the year I had bought all of them a nice one to keep.
+They were allowed to write whatever they wanted in them but were asked to answer certain questions in it as well.